pytest-dev/pytest-bdd/README.rst

     test_specific_scenario = scenario('features/some.feature', 'Test something', return_test_decorator=False)

+Both `scenario` and `scenarios` functions could use http/https URIs to get features from remote servers(and be integrated with tools like Hiptest)

 Features autoload
 ^^^^^^^^^^^^^^^^^

-If feature files or symlinks to them (\*.gherkin or \*.feature) are placed in the same structure as tests the would be automatically collected.
+If feature files or symlinks to them (\*.gherkin or \*.feature) are placed in the same structure as tests - they would be automatically collected.
 To disable this behavior globally use `--disable-feature-autoload` cli option or `disable_feature_autoload` pytest.ini option Steps from lower directory layers overriding higher ones if step parsing collision occurs.